 If you don’t know Indian food very well, a quick scan through an Indian food catering menu may leave your head spinning.
 But as Business Insider notes, Indian cuisine is one of the growing trends in the U.S. So when ordering for your next office event, where do you start?
 Understanding the different flavor profiles and spices will help you get a sense of which dishes are right for a group and how to choose the right mix.
 Luckily, this is your go-to guide to ordering from an Indian food catering menu for your next meeting or party.

 The first step in getting to know the Indian food catering menu is to understand the vocabulary.
 Many Indian foods are named by for the cooking process associated with them, you’ll find commonalities across every Indian menu.
-And in most Indian dishes you’ll find some combination coriander, ginger, turmeric, red chili powder, cardamom, and cinnamon.
-Here are a key phrases to help you navigate the menu:
+And in most Indian dishes you’ll find some combination of coriander, ginger, turmeric, red chili powder, cardamom, and cinnamon.
+Here are key phrases to help you navigate Indian food menu:

 When you pick your dishes, it’s also important to pair it with the right sides and drinks.
 Many Indian caterers and restaurants will provide a variety of chutneys, pickles, yogurts, or cucumber slices to accompany your meal.
 It’d be wise to order a few of these cooling side dishes to pair nicely with the heavy main courses commonly found in Indian cuisine.

 Indian food is great for vegetarians and catering to other dietary restrictions.
 But it also feeds a crowd.
-This dishes are meant to be served family-style.
+These dishes are meant to be served family-style.
 They are not usually plated as individual portions.
-Instead, these dishes are served in platters and shared among groups, which is great for a buffet lunch and learn or other office event.
+Instead, they are served in platters and shared among groups, which is great for a buffet lunch and learn or other office events.

 As India Marks notes, when ordering, forgo the idea of one main dish per person.
 Instead, consult your caterer’s recommended portion guides.
 Many restaurants offer half-plates that serve two to three people.
 Or you can order full plates that generally serve four to six people.
 Add in a selection of side dishes to supplement your entrees for a full meal.